 Water daily for the first two weeks after planting.
 Then, transition to watering once a week in the cool spring weather and up to three times per week in the summer heat.
 Keep the soil moist but not soggy, as wet soil can cause root rot.

 Biennials typically need 1 to 1.5 inches of water per week, either from natural rainfall or irrigation.
 Water them deeply to encourage long, strong roots.
-Frequent, shallow waterings encourage roots to stay close to the soil surface, which quickly leads to root dehydration when a drought hits.
+Otherwise, shallow and frequent watering will encourage the roots to stay close to the soil surface, which quickly leads to root dehydration when a drought hits.

 FAQ about biennial plants